mpavlovic/toxic-comments-classification/README.md

         'n_classes': y_train.shape[1] # not a real hyperparameter
     }

 Since this is a multilabel classification problem, the [`iterative-stratification`](https://github.com/trent-b/iterative-stratification) package is used for creating cross validation folds.
-Three main metrics are used for measuring model's performance: cross entropy loss, accuracy and ROC AUC (Receiver Operating Characteristic Area Under The Curve) - official competition's performance metric.
-The training procedure uses early stopping, with `patience=3` and minimizes validation loss.
+For measuring model's performance, three main metrics are used: cross entropy loss, accuracy and ROC AUC (Receiver Operating Characteristic Area Under The Curve) score - official competition's performance metric.
+The training procedure minimizes validation loss and uses early stopping with `patience=3`.

 ### Evaluating a Model on Test Set
 ### Training a Model on the whole Dataset